MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## Czech driver's license number
 This sensitive information type entity is only available in the EU Driver's License Number sensitive information type.

 ### Format

-Two letters followed by six digits
+two letters followed by six digits

 ### Pattern

-Eight letters and digits:
+eight letters and digits:

-- Two letters (not case-sensitive)
+- two letters (not case-sensitive)
-- A space (optional)
+- a space (optional)
-- Six digits
+- six digits

 ### Checksum